-The purpose of the Medical Humanities Retreat is a time for reflection on the sacred nature of a vocation in the healing arts.
-This retreat, first envisioned by Dr. Mike Attas, has always been the heart and soul of the Medical Humanities Program.
+Our retreat agenda includes outstanding talks, breakout sessions, personal conversations with faculty and special guests, meals and worship together.
+We welcome students and faculty from all disciplines and departments of the university.
+Please join us for this very special event!
+The purpose of Medical Humanities Retreat is to carve out time for reflection and contemplation on the sacred nature of a vocation in medicine.
+This retreat, first envisioned by Dr. Mike Attas, has become the heart and soul of the Medical Humanities Program.